sociam/indx/lib/indxclient/README.md

-# pyindx
+# indxclient

 A python client library for accessing an INDX.

 # indx_client.py

-A comment-line client for accessing an INDX (uses pyindx).
+A comment-line client for accessing an INDX (uses indxclient).

 ## Usage